-England-based young couple Christian Montez (29) and Kyra Powell (28), while struggling to get on the property ladder, decided to take matter in their own hands and built themselves a cozy tiny cabin located on the outskirts of Hereford.
+England-based young couple Christian Montez (29) and Kyra Powell (28), while struggling to get on the property ladder, decided to take matters into their own hands and built themselves a cozy tiny cabin located on the outskirts of Hereford.

 Tired of paying rent every month, the young couple decided to use their educational qualification for a purpose.
-Montez who holds master degree in architecture, while his girlfriend Powell studies at National School of Furniture, made the house from recycled, scavenged and found material.
+Montez holds a master’s degree in architecture, while his girlfriend Powell studies at the National School of Furniture – they made the house from recycled, scavenged and found materials.

-Currently placed at Powell’s parents’ 60 acre farm, the couple is planning to live in the house to save to deposit for their first home.
-Featured on Channel 4 program, the couple is positive to share their idea and skills with the like-minded young couples who want to get on the property ladder.
+Currently placed at Powell’s parents’ 60-acre farm, the couple is planning to live in the house to save to deposit for their first home.
+Featured on Channel 4 program, the couple is positive to share their idea and skills with like-minded young couples who want to get on the property ladder.

 Supporting the Tiny Home Movement, the couple strongly believes that the tiny house will surely help many who are looking to live a mortgage and rent-free life.